-We use data for 4 control and 5 exclosure plots from February 1988 until January 2020.
+We used data for control and exclosure plots from February 1988 until January 2020.
 The experimental treatments for some plots have changed over time, and we used the subset of plots that have had the same treatments for the longest period of time (Ernest et al. 2019).
-We broke this timeseries into three time periods corresponding to previously-documented major transitions in the rodent community: 1) February 1988 to June 1997; 2) July 1997 to January 2010, which spans from the first census period in which C. baileyi was captured on all exclosure plots at the site until the most recent reorganization event; and 3) from January 2010 until January 2020, when data collection was interrupted by the COVID-19 pandemic (Christensen et al. 2018; Bledsoe and Ernest 2019).
-For each individual rodent captured, we estimated the individual-level metabolic rate as 5.69 * (m0.75), where m is body mass in grams (White et al. 2004).
-We calculated treatment and species-level energy use as the sum of the appropriate individuals’ metabolic rates.
-All data were accessed using the R package portalr (Christensen et al. 2019).
+Four control plots, and five exclosure plots, met these criteria.
+In order to achieve a balanced sample, we randomly selected four exclosure plots for analysis.
+We divided the timeseries into three time periods defined by major transitions in the rodent community surrounding the establishment and decline of C. baileyi (Ernest and Brown 2001; Christensen et al. 2018).
+The first time period (February 1988-June 1997) precedes C. baileyi’s establishment at site.
+We defined C. baileyi’s establishment date as the first census period in which C. baileyi was captured on all exclosure plots (following Bledsoe and Ernest, 2019).
+During the second time period (July 1997-January 2010), C. baileyi was abundant on both exclosure and control plots.
+This time period ended with a reorganization event in which C. balieyi became scarce sitewide.
+We used January 2010, the midpoint of the 95% credible interval for the date of this reorganization event as estimated in Christensen et al. (2018), as the end date for this time period.
+The last time period spans from Feburary 2010-January 2020.
+For each individual rodent captured, we estimated the individual-level metabolic rate using the scaling relationship between individual body mass and metabolic rate b = 5.69 * (m0.75), where m is body mass in grams and b is metabolic rate (for details, see White et al. 2004).
+We calculated treatment and species-level energy use as the sum of the appropriate individuals’ metabolic rates, and total biomass as the sum of individuals’ body mass measurements.

-Rodent community energy use
+Statistical analysis of rodent community energy use and biomass